Stone village in the French countryside

 House sitting in France

 France remains a foundational housesitting market — historically dominant on platforms like Nomador, with strong sitter and homeowner cultures.
-The summer months (June through September) bring the highest activity, when French homeowners themselves travel.
+In practice it runs year-round: French homeowners travel across the seasons, so listings appear steadily rather than in a single summer rush.

-Three things make France distinct: a strong rural housesit culture (gîtes and farmhouses with extensive responsibilities), a heavy seasonality skew (most sits between May and October), and the language barrier — many listings are French-only, though English-speaking homeowners are increasingly common in tourism corridors.
+Three things make France distinct: a strong rural housesit culture (gîtes and farmhouses with extensive responsibilities), the sheer variety of settings (city apartments, coastal villas, country estates), and the language barrier — many listings are French-only, though English-speaking homeowners are increasingly common in tourist areas.

 Paris apartments

-Cat sits in 2-3 week stints, particularly in summer when Parisians escape the heat.
+Cat sits in 2-3 week stints, all through the year.
 Compact, walkable, well-served by public transport.
 Read carefully — many Paris sits forbid guests, so plan accordingly.

 Provence & South of France

 Villa and farmhouse sits in Vaucluse, Luberon, Var.
 Often with multiple animals, large gardens, and pools.
-June-September is peak.
 Multi-week stays with real responsibility — perfect for digital nomads.

 Loire valley & rural France